Robin Tran

-Robin Tran (born as Robert Tran on May 13, 1986) is an American stand-up comedian, writer, actress, and producer.
+Robin Tran (born May 13, 1986) is an American stand-up comedian, writer, actress, and producer.
 She is known for her stand-up comedy routines and roasts.

 Early life

 Robin Tran was born on May 13, 1986.
 Her parents are Vietnamese immigrants.
 She was raised in Garden Grove, Orange County, California, and has stated that she grew up in "poverty".
 She has stated that her father "used to do comedy" and "used to do a Vietnamese radio show in Little Saigon here in California, so he was paid to be funny".

 As an adolescent, Tran was influenced by Chris Rock’s Bigger & Blacker comedy special on HBO.
 She has also stated, "In terms of other people who've been influential, I try to be my own hero."

 In 2004, Tran auditioned for her high school talent show and "bombed", but she got into the talent show because "they didn't have enough acts".
 She ended up receiving a standing ovation and won the talent show.
 In 2012, she began performing stand-up comedy at open mic nights.

 She studied English at the University of California, Irvine.

 In 2015, she came out as a transgender woman.
 She describes her experience coming out to her Vietnamese mother with a language barrier in her stand-up routine, which is known as her "born boy, brain girl" bit.
 She has said of her experience being the first employee at her then-employer to come out as transgender, "Don't ever be the first employee in your company to ever do anything.
 It was the worst experience of my life."
 She refers to herself as an Asian transgender lesbian.